BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ![Sandbox Home](../assets/tutorial-sandbox-search.png)
 @@@

 Each of the rows of this table represent Knowledge Graph entities that we have decided to expose, including some specific metadata describing them (the columns).
-You can now click on any rows in this table to open the corresponding dataset and look into its details:
+You can now click on any row in this table to open the corresponding dataset and look into its details.

 @@@ div { .center }
 ![Sandbox Home](../assets/tutorial-sandbox-search-resource.png)
 @@@